 - a.
-Infuse rFVIIa at dose of 90-120 mcg/kg IV push. - b.
-If coagulopathic bleeding continues 20 minutes after infusion: - 1) Administer 2 additional units fresh whole blood or 4 U FFP and/or 6 pack platelets - 2) Redose rFVIIa 90-120 mcg/kg IV push and repeat ii)1
+Considerations for Use Infuse rFVIIa at dose of 90-120 mcg/kg IV push. - b.
+If coagulopathic bleeding continues 20 minutes after infusion: - 1) Administer 2 additional units fresh whole blood or 4 U FFP and/or 6 pack platelets - 2) Redose rFVIIa 90-120 mcg/kg IV push and repeat ii)

-7. Administration Limits
+6. Administration Limits.

-- a.
-3 doses within a 6 hour period - b.
+a.
+3 doses within a 6 hour period

+b.
 If bleeding persists after 3 doses, attention should be directed toward conservation of resources.
 Consult senior surgeon at the MTF before administering additional rFVIIa.

-8. Storage
+7. Storage.

 - a.
-Refrigeration at 4° C. (range 2-8° C.). - b.
+Refrigeration at $4^{\circ}$ C (range 2- $8^{\circ}$ C). - b.
 Reconstitution is with sterile water for injection at room temperature. - c.
-The reconstituted solution may be used up to 24 hours after reconstitution.
+The reconstituted solution may be used up to 24 hours after reconstitution. - d.

-d.
 The FDA has recently approved a non-heat sensitive rFVIIa.
-This product will be distributed throughout the AOR to replace expended stocks.

-9. Relative Contraindications.7 Known hypersensitivity to rFVIIa or any of its components.
-Known hypersensitivity to mouse, hamster, or bovine proteins.
+This product will be distributed throughout the AOR to replace expended stocks. - 8.
+Relative Contraindications.
+Known hypersensitivity to rFVIIa or any of its components.
+Known hypersensitivity to mouse, hamster, or bovine proteins. - 9.
+Absolute Contraindications.

-10. Absolute Contraindications.
 Active cardiac disease.